HealthStream Headquarters, Nashville

 Last year the company moved into a 67,000 square-foot headquarters on three floors in the new Capitol View business development in Nashville.
 The new space includes meeting facilities for the 450 people based in the building plus the ability to video conference with approximately 600 others who work in other locations, or who may work from home.

 When asked about video, Jason Ware, a project manager at IT integrator United Data Technologies, suggested that the planning team meet with Think Simple.
-When they did, Gilbert showed them Crestron Mercury.
+When they did, Gilbert showed them Crestron Flex.

-“HealthStream was considering a switch to Microsoft Teams and Mercury works better with Teams than any other AV device,” Gilbert explains.
+“HealthStream was considering a switch to Microsoft Teams and Flex works better with Teams than any other AV device,” Gilbert explains.

 “Our CEO, Robert A. Frist, Jr. asked Will a lot of questions because of problems we had with meeting rooms in our old headquarters,” Adams recalls.
 Frist was concerned that HealthStream buy the very latest technology so it would not go obsolete too quickly and that they avoid any kind of heavy installation that might be difficult to upgrade or replace.